What are hydrocarbon gas liquids?

 Hydrocarbon gas liquids are from natural gas and crude oil

-HGL are found in raw natural gas and crude oil.
-HGL are extracted from natural gas at natural gas processing plants and when crude oil is refined into petroleum products.
-Natural gas plant liquids (NGPL), which account for most of HGL production in the United States, fall solely into the alkanes category.
+HGLs are found in raw natural gas and crude oil.
+HGLs are extracted from natural gas at natural gas processing plants and when crude oil is refined into petroleum products.
+Natural gas plant liquids, which account for most of HGL production in the United States, fall solely into the alkanes category.
 Refinery production accounts for the remainder of U.S. alkanes production, and it accounts for all of the olefins production data that are published by the U.S. Energy Information Administration (EIA).
 Greater volumes of olefins are produced at petrochemical plants from HGL and heavier feedstock.
 EIA does not collect or report petrochemical production data.

 Hydrocarbon gas liquids have many uses

-Because HGL straddle the gas/liquid boundary, their versatility and high energy density in liquid form make them useful for many purposes:
+Because HGLs straddle the gas/liquid boundary, their versatility and high energy density in liquid form make them useful for many purposes:

 - Feedstock in petrochemical plants to make chemicals, plastics, and synthetic rubber